abdulrahman-khan/abdulrahman-khan/README.md

 You can find my developer github page here https://github.com/monamoe

-# Welcome to my Data Analysis github portoflio!
+# Welcome to my Data Analysis github portfolio!
 Here you can find my Data Analysis projects in which showcase the various technologies and skills I posses, and a few case studies in which I provide real world analysis and insights to drive business growth.

 💼 Professional Experience: